-No. Requirement Test scenario Test Result •Verify that each electronic ballot image record is clearly identifiable on the corresponding printed paper record, but does not reveal the voter's identity. ins and undervotes. • The electronic ballot image records are saved in the ascending order of "VoterId"; "VoterId" is contained in the barcode of the corresponding paper record. • "VoterId" is the linkage of electronic ballot image record to the corresponding paper record grovided no paper record is lost, in which case the DRE electronic ballot image records correspond to the paper records. • No information in the electronic ballot image record reveals the voter's identity.
+No. Requirement Test scenario Test Result •No information in the electronic ballot image record reveals the voter's identity.
+12/07/2007: Same observation, except that in the "OFFICIAL BALLOT IMAGE DETAILS REPORT" which can be printed out when the poll is closed, the electronic ballot image records are saved in the ascending order of "BallotImageIndex"; "BallotImageIndex" is contained in the barcode of the corresponding paper record.
+"Unused Block" is marked for the unassigned "BallotImageIndex" space.
 2.0.27 II.B.11.c.
 The paper record shall contain all voter selection information stored in the electronic ballot image record.
 Open the poll in the official mode.
 Conduct one vote.
 Close the poll and export electronic data from the electronic storage media with the device/software provided by the vendor.
-Verify that a printed paper record contains all selection information stored in the corresponding electronic ballot image record.
-The printed paper record does contain all selection information stored in the corresponding electronic ballot image record.
-3.0.0 III.
-Design Requirements for a VVPRS 3.0.1 III.A.
-Printer 3.0.2 III.A.1.
-The printer shall be designed to have a sufficient amount of paper, ink, toner, ribbon or like supply for use in an election, taking into account an election district should have at least one voting machine per 750 registered Inspect the printing unit to determine the capacity of ink and paper supply.
+Verify that a printed paper record contains all selection information stored in the corresponding electronic ballot image 7/18/2007: The printed paper record does contain all selection information stored in the corresponding electronic ballot image record.
+12/07/2007: Same observation.
+3.0.0 3.0.1 III.
+Design Requirements for a VVPRS III.A.
+Printer record.

+No. Requirement Test scenario Test Result The printer shall be designed to have a sufficient amount of paper, ink, toner, ribbon or like supply for use in an election, taking into account an election district should have at least one voting machine per 750 registered voters.
+Inspect the printing unit to determine the capacity of ink and paper supply.
 Determine if the provided capacity is sufficient for conducting an election.
 Set up a mock election.
 Cast at least 1200 votes.
-The only supply needed is the paper roll for paper records.
-A paper roll provided by the vendor is sufficient for about 120 single page paper records.
+7/18/2007: The only supply needed is the paper bundle for paper records.
+A paper bundle provided by the vendor is sufficient for only about 500 single paper records.
 Paper records are legible.
+Paper replacement is expected after about 500 votes.
+12/07/2007: A new type of printer has been adopted.
+The only supply needed is the paper roll for paper records are legible.
+Paper records are legible.
+A paper roll provided by the vendor is sufficient for about 340 paper records where (each record occupies two pages, and each a.
+If any addition or replacement of paper, ink, toner, ribbon or other like supply is required, it shall be done with minimal disruption to voting and without circumvention of the security features of the Printer and Storage Unit which protect cast ballots and the secrecy of the vote. • Repeat the scenario for other printer supplies. page is about a foot long).
+7/18/2007: The only supply needed is the paper bundle for paper records.
+The printer is protected by a cover.
+Seals and locks are not provisioned nor provided to secure the clear plastic printer cover.
+In order to change the paper, the printer cover has to be removed first.
+The storage bag is secured with a seal or lock between the printer and itself; the opening of the storage bag is also secured by a lock.
+Therefore, the contents of the storage bag cannot be accessed while the printer paper